-On July 14, 2017, the Corporation completed an amendment and two year extension of its existing syndicated senior facility.
-All of the amendments took effect July 14, 2017 and will remain in effect until maturity on September 28, 2020, subject to certain terms and conditions, and may be extended by one year upon agreement of the lenders and the Corporation.
-The principal amendments to the Senior Facility include an increase in the available borrowing amount from \$150.0 to \$165.0 million which is driven by an increase in the U.S. Operating Facility to address the needs of the Corporation's expanding US business, certain changes to the Corporation's debt covenants and improved pricing on amounts drawn.
-Other terms and conditions from the amendment remain consistent with those of the previous senior facility.
-The original Senior Facility was executed on September 5, 2014, was renewed on September 30, 2015, March 29, 2016 and July 14, 2017 remains in effect and is a material contract to CES.
+On November 8, 2018, the Company amended its Senior Facility to exercise \$55.0 million of available accordion capacity, increasing the maximum amount available on the Canadian facility from \$125.0 million to \$180.0 million.
+All other terms and conditions of the Senior Facility remain consistent with those of the previous senior facility, as amended.
+The original Senior Facility was executed on September 5, 2014, was amended on September 30, 2015, March 29, 2016, July 14, 2017, and November 8, 2018 remains in effect and is a material contract to CES.
 See "Capital Structure - Senior Facility" for further information.

-As at December 31, 2017, CES was in compliance with terms and covenants of its lending agreements.
+As at December 31, 2018, CES was in compliance with terms and covenants of its lending agreements.

-As at December 31, 2017, CES had \$300.0 million of outstanding principal on its unsecured 6.375% Senior Notes due on October 21, 2024.
+As at December 31, 2018, CES had \$300.0 million of outstanding principal on its unsecured 6.375% Senior Notes due on October 21, 2024.
 The Senior Notes Indenture remains in effect and is a material contract to CES.
 See "Capital Structure - Senior Notes" for further information.